Phones · Resale guide

 Disadvantages — Why You Might Skip the Samsung Galaxy A15 in 2026

 No Official IP Rating.
-The Galaxy A15 doesn’t have an official IP rating for dust and water resistance.
-This means you need to be very careful around water or dusty environments, as accidental splashes or exposure could easily damage the device.
+The Galaxy A15 does not have an official IP rating for water and dust resistance.
+This means it’s not designed to withstand splashes or accidental drops in water, making it more vulnerable to liquid damage.
+You’ll need to be extra careful around water or dusty environments.

 Factors That Affect Samsung Galaxy A15 Resale Value

-Inclusion of original box and accessories.
+Availability of original box and accessories.
 Having the original box, charger, and cable can add ₹500-₹1,000 to the perceived value.
-It signals careful ownership and provides a better unboxing experience for the buyer.
-Without these, it’s often assumed the phone has been handled less carefully.
+Buyers appreciate completeness and the assurance of genuine accessories.

 Maintenance Cost Breakdown (India, 2026)